astr3k/mycrypto/README.md

 # portfolio

-A terminal program to keep track of your crypto in one shot.
-Helps to check of the percentage invested and the return.
+A terminal program to keep track of your actives.
 It works with [SQLite](https://sqlite.org) and [requests](https://pypi.org/project/requests/).
 The user should be able to insert, edit and delete data on a table that is created if not exists when running the program: